 The memorial was vandalised, so in November 1922 Mrs Meryon asked the Open Spaces and Watch Committee of Gosport Borough Council to return the sundial to her.
 This they did but the tell-tale marks of where it once was can still be seen above the inscription.

 Submarine C21 was one of 38 C Class submarines built for the Royal Navy in the early part of the twentieth century.
+She was laid down on 4 February 1908 and was commissioned on 18 May 1909.
 The submarine had a length of 142 feet 3 inches overall, a beam of 13 feet 7 inches and a mean draft of 11 feet 6 inches.
 It displaced 290 long tons on the surface and 320 long tons submerged.
 The C-class submarines had a crew of two officers and fourteen ratings.
 Each was armed with two 18-inch torpedo tubes in the bow and could carry a pair of reload torpedoes.

 C21 survived the First World War and was sold for scrap in 1921.